-I hope this list has given you some fun and functional occupational therapist gift ideas for that special OT in your life.
+I hope this list has given you some fun and functional occupational therapist gift ideas for that special OT, COTA or OT student in your life.
 I’d love to hear your favorite OT gift ideas and suggestions as well in the comments below!

-Note: We may receive small commission from products purchased from this article at no additional cost to you.
-All proceeds go directly back into managing My OT Spot operating costs.
+Note: We may receive small commission from certain products purchased from this article at no additional cost to you.
 Thank you and happy gift giving!